microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 })();
 ```

-This watch config adheres to the conventions of the [esbuild-problem-matchers extension](https://github.com/connor4312/esbuild-problem-matchers#esbuild-via-js) and is an extension you need to [install here](https://marketplace.visualstudio.com/items?itemName=connor4312.esbuild-problem-matchers).
+This watch config adheres to the conventions of the [esbuild-problem-matchers extension](https://github.com/connor4312/esbuild-problem-matchers#esbuild-via-js).

-Finally, the npm `watch` script should be updated, along with the `problemMatcher` field in `.vscode/tasks.json`.
+The npm `watch` script should now be updated, along with the `problemMatcher` field in `.vscode/tasks.json`.

 ```json
 // file: package.json